Dugald Semple: Fruitarianism

-In 1912, Dugald stated that he did not believe that milk and eggs were natural foods for man: "Eggs were meant to produce chickens and not omelettes; and cow's milk is a perfect food for a calf, but most assuredly not for a grown-up human being."
+In 1912, Semple stated that he did not believe that milk and eggs were natural foods for man: "Eggs were meant to produce chickens and not omelettes; and cow's milk is a perfect food for a calf, but most assuredly not for a grown-up human being."

 In his 1915 book, Joys of the Simple Life, he wrote an essay entitled "Alone with Nature", stating that "I left off eating flesh-meat and drinking tea ten years ago, and for over eight years have rarely used milk, eggs, salt, sugar, dairy butter, white bread, or condiments of any kind.
 My health has improved considerably and I have never regretted the change."
+In 1944, Semple wrote that his "experience on the land has convinced me that the use of dairy produce is even more cruel than the use of flesh foods".

+Despite consuming a strict plant-based diet without dairy and eggs, Semple recommended a lacto-ovo vegetarian diet for others.
+In a 1952 article titled "Solving the Food Problem", he advocated a diet of baked potatoes, eggs, lentils, oatmeal, cheese, milk, nuts, wholemeal bread, fruit and vegetables to the general population.
+He commented that "butcher-meat is never an economical food, for the same land devoted to growing wheat or potatoes would produce then times more food than this land given to rearing livestock".
+Semple described honey as a health food and "excellent in all cases of malnutrition, liver and heart troubles".